Perfume

 your auburn hair.

 David Cazden's most recent work, after taking a decade away from writing, can be found in Still: The Journal, Rust + Moth, South Florida Poetry Journal, Valparaiso Poetry Review and Anti-Heroin Chic.
+He also has published a recent collection of poetry, New Stars & Constellations (Bainbridge Island Press 2024).
 He has lived in Kentucky for over 50 years and currently is a resident of Danville, Kentucky.
 Find him on Twitter @dcazdn, Instagram @davidcazden, and his personal website. https://www.davidcazden.com/.